 Project 4: A CBPR investigation of traffic pollution and CVD in Puerto Rican adults

 This project will conduct environmental monitoring using our mobile air monitoring laboratory at the homes of participants to characterize the ultrafine particulate profile (UFP), test associations between measured levels and roadway proximity and traffic density; and test associations of UFP with inflammatory markers, blood pressure, and CVD risk factors.
 We will further develop evidence for a causal association between ultrafine particles and adverse outcomes by installing in-home HEPA filters and comparing biomarker concentrations in a double blind, randomized trial.
 Finally, we will develop and implement a program to educate community members about the risks of exposure to UFP and disseminate information that can be used to reduce exposure.

 Project 5: A heart healthy action program for Puerto Rican adults

-This intervention project will develop and implement a heart healthy multi-level action program (HAP) for a subset of Puerto Ricans adults in Boston, evaluate the efficacy of the program over two years, and establish a computer-participant working alliance that uses a health behavior automated dialogue (via an embodied conversational agent –ECA) to promote and re-enforce positive heart health behaviors over one year.
+This intervention project will develop and implement a Heart Healthy Initiative for Puerto Rican Adults (HIP) in Boston, MA, evaluate the efficacy of the program over two years, and establish a computer-participant working alliance that uses a health behavior automated dialogue (via an embodied conversational agent, ECA) to promote and re-enforce positive heart health behaviors over one year.
 We will use participatory community-based research via focus groups (community members) and key informant interviews (stakeholders) to inform the development of this program, taking into account individual, social, cultural, and environmental factors that influence health behaviors (diet, physical activity, stress/anxiety, and social isolation) in this population.
-We will use ethnographic and qualitative techniques to examine the influence of multi-level settings on heart health behaviors and practices and assess baseline and longitudinal associations between the treatment (HAP) vs. comparison group and study outcome variables.
+We will use ethnographic and qualitative techniques to examine the influence of multi-level settings on heart health behaviors and practices and assess baseline and longitudinal associations between the treatment (HIP) vs. comparison group and study outcome variables.